CFT boasts 50+ incredible business members who are bringing fair-trade goods to Chicago and all over the world. Check out their businesses below.

 ABBY ALLEY is a people-first, planet-focused, fashion brand offering you our exclusive, high-quality designs that are brought to life through long term, mutually empowering relationships with our artisan partners in East Africa.

-Aeshaane by Shilp is an award-winning slow fashion brand that celebrates the work of craftsmen from rural communities in India.
+Aeshaane by Shilp is an award-winning slow fashion brand that celebrates the work of crafts people from rural communities in India.
 The Ahimsa silk weave began with the simple thought of creating ‘cruelty-free' fabric and has grown to embrace the ancient technique of hand block printing exploring hues, pattern, color and texture.
 This global brand blurs the line between traditional and modern by paring artisanal techniques with striking geometrical patterns.
 Free from the burden of seasons and trends, these exquisite pieces include silk scarves, loungewear, and upcycled jewelry crafted from natural fibers, in designs that remain striking and relevant for years to come.

 Charmed by the people on Ghana and the vibrancy of their culture while visiting the country on a mission trip, founder Terri Neil was inspired to find a way to expand the market for Ghanaian artisans so they could better support themselves and their families.
 Within a year, Artisans of Ghana was created with a mission to expand economic options for its artisans & to make Ghanaian products available to consumers in the United States.